espebra/filebin/README.md

 * Large file support.
 10 GB file upload has been tested, but it should work fine with larger files as well.
 * Archive (tar) download to make it easy to download multiple files in one go.
 * Files expire automatically after a configurable period of time.
-* Files and entire tags can be deleted manually.
+* Files and entire bins can be deleted manually.
 * Thumbnails are displayed for image files.
-* Album view is available in tags with images.
+* Album view is available in bins with images.
 Images are sorted based on the Exif DateTime timestamps.
 * Triggers are capable of calling external scripts on certain events.
 One potential use case is to notify virus/malware scanners on file upload.
 * No external dependencies once built.
 * Cache invalidation support.